 The Login link is at the upper right of the page.

-You will need the username and password for your campus network.
-Please contact your college’s Service Desk or Information Technology office if you are unable to log on, or have forgotten your network password.
+Use your regular Pomona username and password.
+Please contact ITS (email firstname.lastname@example.org or call 18062) if you are unable to log on, or have forgotten your network password.

 You can log in with your network user ID and choose the name of your college from the drop box labeled “Please select your college.”
 Either way will work.